IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/What is he working on? Some high value project?/README.md

 ![](5.png)

 The 'c' is under Events, which is also where the webpage is categorised under in the website!
+Let's go into that folder

 ![](6.png)